Chabahar Port: History

 In August 2017, India Global Ports Limited (IGPL) had applied for the permission to run the Chabahar port in the interim, while Iran has already completed the construction of jetty and IGPL will build two new terminals, one for the containers and another for the multi-purpose ships.
 In October 2017, IGPL had already started constructing the terminals after placing order for the construction equipment.

 On 29 October 2017, the first shipment through the port was sent from India en route to Afghanistan.
 To demonstrate the viability of the route, seven shipments of wheat as aid to Afghanistan were planned to be sent by India by the end of January 2018.

 On 3 December 2017, the first phase of the port construction was inaugurated by Iranian President Hassan Rouhani.

 In January 2018, Iran and India signed an agreement worth $2 billion for cooperation in the rail sector.
 A part of the agreement pertains to a memorandum of understanding worth $600 million for Iran to purchase locomotives and freight cars from India.

 In November 2018, The United States has exempted the multinational Chabahar port project from its sanctions against Iran due to its economic importance to Afghanistan.

 In February 2019, Afghanistan Launches New Export Route To India Through Chabahar Port.
 At the inauguration of the new export route, officials said 23 trucks carrying 57 tonnes of dried fruits, textiles, carpets and mineral products were dispatched from the southwestern Afghan city of Zaranj to Iran's Chabahar port.
 The consignment will be shipped to Mumbai.

 On 14 July 2020, Iran proceeded with the construction of the Chabahar-Zahedan rail link independently, citing delays in the proposed funding from India.
 Iran issued a statement, clarifying that while the funding of the rail link by IRCON had come up in negotiations, it had not been agreed upon between India and Iran.

 In late February 2024, the Taliban-led government of Afghanistan announced an investment of $35 million in the Chabahar port in southern Iran.
 According to The Diplomat, cooperation between Afghanistan and Iran can provide the Taliban regime with more policy options and reduce its dependence on Pakistan.

+In 2026, India was reported to have exited the port citing the American tariffs, however, the Indian government denied such reports and added that they are in talks with the US for extension of the waiver.
+One government source added, "India has no choice but to exit the Chabahar port".

+In April 2026, with the US sanctions waiver for Chabahar set to expire on 26 April, India entered negotiations with Iran to finalize an arrangement to safeguard its interests in the port.
+The government is seeking a mechanism under which a local Iranian ports authority would manage the port with legal guarantees that operational rights would revert to India once sanctions are lifted.